artsy/partner-map/README.md

 Copy the following collections from Artsy database to your local `gravity_development` mongo.

+* `partner_locations`
-* partner_locations
+* `partners`
-* partners
+* `users`

+Get a backup of the impulse production database from heroku, and move it into a local postgres setup in `artsy-impulse-production`.

-Install node modules
+## Install node modules:

-`npm install`
+`yarn install`

-Generate the geo points data and output the bundle
+Generate the geo points data, by using the coffescript files in the `data` dirs, then to start up the sites run

-`npm run d && npm run c`
+`npm run watch`

-Open public/index.html
+Then look at the html files inside `public/web`.